aliengreen/libpmap/README.md

 "Add port mapping to [TCP => 6569] lifetime=7200 secs": This part of the output signifies the successful addition of the port mapping.

-##### Delete port mapping UPnP-IGDP
+##### Delete port mapping

 The provided command is used to delete a UPnP-IGDP port mapping associated with the specified external port number `6569` and protocol `TCP` on the router or gateway with the IP address `192.168.1.1`.
 The output confirms the successful removal of the port mapping.
+To achieve this using NAT-PMP, you can change the first argument of the command line.
+Use `-u` for UPnP-IGDP and `-p` for NAT-PMP

 ```
 ./pmap -u -d 6569 192.168.1.1 TCP